iholloma/crdh/_essays/v01-04-mining-the-icc.md

 Perdue, Theda.
 "Presidential Address: The Legacy of Indian Removal." *Journal of Southern History* 78, no. 1 (February 2012): 3--36.

-Prucha, Francis Paul. *The Great Father: The Unites States Government and the American Indians*.
+Prucha, Francis Paul. *The Great Father: The United States Government and the American Indians*.
 Lincoln: University of Nebraska Press, 1986.

 Rosenthal, Harvey.
 "Their Day in Court: A History of the Indian Claims